|History of the Campuses and Buildings of the University of Rochester|

 Sketches of Some of Its Prominent Men and Pioneers, by William

-Page 304: Miss Smith subsequently married Martin Clapp, who nearly sixty years ago was the builder of the United States Hotel, which is yet standing on the north side of West Main street near the corner of Elizabeth street.
+Page 304: In about the same period of time Phelps Smith, for the purpose of aiding his sister in a good work, erected near the rear end of his dwelling-house, and at the rear or westerly end of his lot on North Washington street, a schoolhouse of hewed logs.
+It was about twenty feet square.
+An alley, yet remaining there, led from Buffalo street to the rear end of the lot and school-house.
+This commendable enterprise of Mr. Smith was rewarded with success, and Miss Smith's school flourished.
+The children of Lyman B. and W. A. Langworthy, of Deacon Oren Sage and of many other residents of the vicinity attended the school.
+Three of the pupils are now Dr. H. H. Langworthy and William N. Sage, of Rochester, and John T. Langworthy, of Washington, D.C., first assistant controller of the currency.
+Miss Smith subsequently married Martin Clapp, who nearly sixty years ago was the builder of the United States Hotel, which is yet standing on the north side of West Main street near the corner of Elizabeth street.
 Within a few years after its completion it was successively used for a hotel, for the Tonawanda railroad depot, for a manual labor institute, for Misses Blacks' and also Miss Seward's female seminaries and then for the University of Rochester.
 It is of the experiment in the United States Hotel building of a manual labor school for Rochester, about the year 1828, that brief mention is next to be made.
 The school was designed for the higher education of young men, and for a time it had a goodly number of students.
 A few hours each day school exercises were suspended and the students applied themselves, and whatever mechanical skill they had or could acquire, to making barrels for the flour mills of Rochester.
 Rev. Gilbert Morgan, an accomplished scholar, was the principal.
 The standard of scholarship in the institution was high.
 Although it was a laudable effort to assist young men of limited means to obtain an education, and much interest was manifested in the institution by many citizens, it did not succeed, and Mr. Morgan subsequently engaged for a time in teaching in the High school on the east side of the river.
 Afterward he removed from Rochester to South Carolina, where he continued to reside for many years.

 Page 305: During the period from about 1830 to 1834 there were two notable schools established on the west side of the river for the higher education of young ladies.
 The first was the school of the Misses Black, which was commenced about 1830, in the Sill building on the west side of South Fitzhugh street, near the corner of West Main street, and afterward removed to the United States Hotel building.
 The Misses Black were English-Canadian ladies.
 One or both of them had been educated at Miss Willard's famous Troy female seminary.
 Both were well qualified as teachers and were in all respects accomplished ladies.
 Their school was attended by many then young ladies who in after years graced society in Rochester and in other places.
 Some of the peculiarities of the school in matters of etiquette and methods of instruction were English rather than American, but the school was a flourishing one while it continued and was satisfactory to its patrons.
 Marriage, again, as in so many schools having female teachers, occasioned an interruption to the Misses Blacks' school.
 The elder Miss Black early in 1833 married a Canadian gentleman and returned to Canada to reside.